 Welcome to new Patient, Family, Donor Partner: Rienk de Vries

 The CDTRP’s Patient, Family and Donor (PFD) Partnership Platform is growing and we’re pleased to welcome our newest member, Rienk de Vries.
 Rienk is a patient researcher and PFD representative on Theme 5.
-Our PFD Platform Manager, Manuel Escoto, caught up recently with Rienk to understand more about what her goals are for being a patient partner with the CDTRP.
+Our PFD Platform Manager, Manuel Escoto, caught up recently with Rienk to understand more about what his goals are for being a patient partner with the CDTRP.

 What brought you to CDTRP’s Patient, Family, and Donor Research Platform?

 Sandra Holdsworth and I are on a Patient and Caregiver Advisory Panel that provides feedback on a study using the ePROMS (electronic Patient Reported Outcome Measures) framework to improve patient-centred solid organ transplant care.
 The framework helps patients and caregivers assess, monitor, and improve ongoing physical and emotional functioning as well as overall quality of life.